-Most notably, she was honored to receive an appointment to the prestigious six-person Joint Budget Committee in January 2020 and is serving as Chair of the Joint Budget Committee beginning in November 2021.
+Over her four years as a State Representative, McCluskie has served on the committee of Rural Affairs & Agriculture, Education, Appropriations, Wildfire Matters, Early Childhood and School Readiness Commission, and as Chair of the Legislative Interim Committee on School Finance.
+Most notably, she was honored to receive an appointment to the prestigious six-person Joint Budget Committee in January 2020 and was appointed Chair of the JBC in November 2021.

-Born and raised in Colorado, Julie and her husband Jamie have spent most of their married years in the Rocky Mountains.
+Born and raised in Colorado and a graduate of Colorado State University, Speaker McCluskie and her husband Jamie have spent most of their married years in the Rocky Mountains.
 They are proud parents of two children, Ian and Cait, and enjoy spending family time in Colorado’s great outdoors.